chrisnoonan98675/site/xl-testview/concept/custom-reports.markdown

 - test specification
 ---

 You can easily create custom reports in XL TestView.
 This topic provides background information about custom reports.
-For a step-by-step example, refer to [Create a custom report](/xl-testview/how-to/create-a-custom-report.html).
+For a step-by-step example, refer to [Create a custom report based on a built-in report](/xl-testview/how-to/create-a-custom-report.html).

 This document describes the steps to be taken to create a custom report.